martinhristov90/3xVault/readme.md

   - [x] Create configuration object (custom object) for top-level `main.tf`
   - [ ] Add public DNS to the host keys of the local TF machine
   - [x] Readme should include instructions on the licensing
-  - [ ] Review the raft protocol configuration when new version of Vault comes out
+  - [x] Review the raft protocol configuration when new version of Vault comes out
+  - [x] Use cloud auto-join feature
   - [x] Do smarter check when licensing
   - [x] Improve VPC peering - Add routes to the existing route tables and adjust timeouts   when destroying
   - [ ] Install TF and to some config with TF Vault provider